Rail transport in India: 1925–1949: Electrification and further expansion

 The first railway budget was presented in 1924.
 The Oudh and Rohilkhand Railway was merged with the East Indian Railway Company (EIR) in the same year.
 On 3 February 1925, the first electric train ran between Victoria Terminus (VT) and Kurla, hauled by a SLM electric locomotive on 1500 V DC traction.
-Later, the VT–Bandra section was electrified and the first Electric Multiple Units (EMU) were introduced in with 1.5KV DC units imported were from Cammell Laird and Uerdingenwagonfabrik.
+Later, the VT–Bandra section was electrified and the first electric multiple units (EMU) were introduced in with 1.5KV DC units imported were from Cammell Laird and Uerdingenwagonfabrik.
 On 1 April 1929, Grand Trunk Express commenced operations between Peshawar in the North Western Railway and Mangalore with two coaches detached and connected to Madras further.
 The Frontier Mail made its inaugural run between Bombay and Peshawar in 1928.
 Technical advancements led to automatic colour light signals that become operational between Bombay and Byculla in 1928.
 In the subsequent years, the route from Bombay to Poona was electrified and in June 1930, the first deluxe train, Deccan Queen began running, hauled by a WCP-1 locomotives with seven coaches along the route.
 The Grand Trunk express commenced operating as a dedicated daily train between Madras and Delhi from 1 September 1930.
 Chennai suburban railway started operating in 1931 with a single metre gauge line from Chennai Beach to Tambaram.
 In 1944, all the railway companies were taken over by the Government.

-Indian Railway Classification
+Indian railway classification

 Beginning in 1926 and for statistical purposes, the Government of British Raj classified Indian railway systems according to three classes.
 It was a similar system to the Railroad classes in North America.